Mediocrity: the silent killer.

 When everyone has access to the same data, tools, and optimization logic, companies begin to look, sound, and behave the same — offering the same products, experiences, and trade-offs in the name of efficiency.
 In the years ahead, this race to sameness will frustrate customers, disengage employees, and stall growth.

-Drawing on a career inside the world’s largest agencies, leading brand work at Amazon, and advising iconic companies like LVMH, AirBnb and Kohler, Anthony Reeves argues that the only way out is to stop worshiping the data and start doing the uncomfortable work it can’t do: i) ruthlessly prioritizing the customer and ii) ruthlessly prioritizing the company's Foundational System.
+Drawing on a career inside the world’s largest agencies, leading brand work at Amazon, and advising iconic companies like LVMH, AirBnb and Kohler, Anthony Reeves argues that the only way out is to stop worshiping the data and start doing the uncomfortable work it can’t do: 1) ruthlessly prioritizing the customer and 2) ruthlessly prioritizing the company's Foundational System.

 He calls this eating the donkey: making the hard, often counterintuitive decisions that reduce real customer frustration rather than optimizing toward averages.